Co-Chair, Business and Tort Litigation Group

 - Successfully defended a company in an internet defamation case by negotiating a non-monetary resolution.

-- Representing large medical providers in dental and medical malpractice cases.
+- Represented large medical providers in dental and medical malpractice cases.

 Full-Service Legal Representation of a Fortune 300 Company

-- Representing a Fortune 300 company regarding all aspects of their legal needs, including matters involving employment law, commercial law, occupational health and safety, and tort litigation.
+- Represented a Fortune 300 company regarding all aspects of their legal needs, including matters involving employment law, commercial law, occupational health and safety, and tort litigation.

 - Although nearly all of Mr. Primes’ employment litigation is on behalf of employers, he also successfully represented a plaintiff who was subject to egregious racial slurs and disparate treatment.
 In that case, Mr. Primes helped negotiate a landmark monetary settlement.

-- Handling a complex and sensitive internal investigation for a large business.
+- Handled a complex and sensitive internal investigation for a large business.

-- Representing a large corporation in federal court in a class action regarding securities litigation.
+- Represented a large corporation in federal court in a class action regarding securities litigation.